MarcScheib/aurelia-notify/doc/Intro.md

 ```

-We simply added the ```.plugin('aurelia-notification')``` line.
+We simply added the ```.plugin('aurelia-notify')``` line.
 With this basic configuration, the plugin makes use of the available Bootstrap CSS styling.
-In case you want to use a different configuration, see the [Configuration](https://github.com/MarcScheib/aurelia-notification/blob/master/doc/Intro.md#configuration) section.
+In case you want to use a different configuration, see the [Configuration](https://github.com/MarcScheib/aurelia-notify/blob/master/doc/Intro.md#configuration) section.

 We can start adding notifications to our application now.
 The plugin exposes a **NotificationService** which is used to display our notifications.
 Open the file _skeleton-navigation/skeleton-es2016/src/welcome.js_ and edit the file as follows: